Paws (film): Plot

 Zac's relationship with PC is strained and after a spate of incidents, often involving Anja and Sibelius, the dog decides to tell him the truth.
 PC was originally from Iceland where Alex wrote computer programmes and he was married to Anja who was his assistant but she never loved him.
 Anja stole Alex's programmes and made at least a million dollars from them.
 Alex got heartbroken when he found the money which he withdrew and fled to Australia with PC to escape from her but Anja found him somehow.

 Zac finds the floppy disk which has a clue on where to find information on where to find the money.
 Zac goes with PC and Sammy to Alex's flat and completes the crossword puzzle on the computer to see a video of Alex saying "A note to follow so" followed by a picture of a pea-like object.
-After singing Do-Re-Mi they figure that the password is LAP then they see another video of Alex this time saying "Well done.
+After singing "Do-Re-Mi" they figure that the password is LAP then they see another video of Alex this time saying "Well done.
 The rest is in and under your nose.
 Bonne Chance".
 Anja arrives and threatens them with a dagger so Zac deletes the file to stop her but she kidnaps PC.

 Back home Stephen, who Zac had previously seen taking a loan from Anja, agrees to help them and they go to the greyhound track where Alex and Susie worked.
 PC tricks Sibelius into letting him out of the cage but when Zac comes to help him he lets out Anja's dog who chases after them.
 Sammy deciphers the clue but takes "LAP in" to be the French word for rabbit and tells PC who is then catapulted into the commentator's box where he announces that the money is in the rabbit.
 Anja takes this to mean the mechanical rabbit on the track and starts tearing it apart but gets stuck and is dragged around the track not finding any money.
-Binky find's Sammy's Hollywood pin badge, which Alex gave her, and asks "What's a Hollywood?", and Sammy explains that it is a place in L.A. then they realise that the clue means L.A. pin and they find jewelry inside it.
+Binky finds Sammy's Hollywood pin badge, which Alex gave her, and asks "What's a Hollywood?", and Sammy explains that it is a place in L.A.; they then realise that the clue means L.A. pin and they find jewelry inside it.